agrawal-rohit/grimoire/CONTRIBUTING.md

 git push origin v1.2.3
 ```

-CI will publish it to npm as the stable `latest` version, update the `CHANGELOG.md` and `package.json` version.
+CI will publish it to npm as the stable `latest` version and create a PR to update `CHANGELOG.md` and `package.json`.
+Merge the PR when ready.

 ### Things to Remember

 - Keep `package.json` version at `0.0.0` in the repo — never bump it manually
 - Don't commit version changes — CI handles that during release
 - Tag format matters: `v1.2.3` for stable, `v1.2.3-rc.1` for pre-releases
+- Merge the automated PR after stable releases (updates CHANGELOG.md and package.json version)
-- [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) must be configured on npmjs.com
+- [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) must be configured on npmjs.com (see repository settings for details)

 ## Dependencies